Call/WhatsAppText +1 (302) 613-4617

 Review, Revise, Submit

 Review the delivered work against your Canvas rubric.
-If any element requires adjustment to match a requirement not captured in the original brief, request a revision at no additional cost.
-Our revision policy covers quality adjustments within the original scope.
-Our 98% on-time delivery rate means your Canvas submission is ready before the deadline.
+Request a revision at no additional cost if any element needs adjustment.
+Our 98% on-time delivery rate means your submission is ready before the deadline.

 Our Multidisciplinary Tutor Pool